Live from Radio City Music Hall (Heaven & Hell album)

-Live from Radio City Music Hall is a double album by the British heavy metal group Heaven & Hell which was released in 2007.
+Live from Radio City Music Hall is a double album by the British-American heavy metal group Heaven & Hell which was released in 2007.
 The set is a chronicle of the group's performance on 30 March 2007 at Radio City Music Hall in New York City.

 Live from Radio City Music Hall is also available as a DVD.
 The DVD was certified gold by the RIAA on 5 October 2007 selling 50,000 units.
 It was released on Blu-ray Disc in 2011.

 Track listing

 All songs written by Ronnie James Dio, Tony Iommi, Geezer Butler and Bill Ward except where noted.

 The special 3-disc set for the US contains a DVD, tour program, backstage laminate, glossy photos of the band and other tour items available only through the Rhino Records website.